kamalgill/cloud-starterkit-flask-appengine/README.md

 ## Google Cloud Setup Instructions

+The following steps only need to be performed once per local development environment...

 1. Create an App Engine Project at https://console.cloud.google.com/appengine
 2. Download and install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/)
 3. If on Windows, run the "Google Cloud SDK Shell" application
 4. Type `gcloud init` in a terminal or in the Cloud SDK Shell
-5. Log in via `gcloud auth login` in the Cloud SDK Shell if necessary
+5. Log in via `gcloud auth login` in a terminal or in Cloud SDK Shell as needed
 6. Set the active project (created in step 1) via `gcloud config set project PROJECT_ID`
-7. If on Windows, install the App Engine components via `gcloud components install app-engine-python`
+7. If on Windows or macOS, install the App Engine components via `gcloud components install app-engine-python`

 ## Deploying to Google App Engine

-Run the following command at the repo root (where the `app.yaml` config file is located) to deploy to App Engine...
+Ensure the project you want to deploy is selected via `gcloud config set project PROJECT_ID`, then run the following command at the repo root (where the `app.yaml` config file is located) to deploy to App Engine...

 ```bash
 # Deploy to App Engine